-• Radioactive Garbage Scow (Premiere) is a copy of Radioactive Garbage Scow (Voyager) and of the half of Female's Love Interest & Garbage Scow.
-You may not seed more than one of these under one mission; your Borg could Adapt to any of them after encountering any version.
+- Radioactive Garbage Scow (Premiere) is a copy of Radioactive Garbage Scow (Voyager) and of the Radioactive Garbage Scow half of Female's Love Interest & Garbage Scow.
+You may not seed more than one of these under one mission; your Borg could Adapt to any of them after encountering any version. - Medical Kit (Premiere) is a copy of Medical Kit (Voyager).
+You may not use a copy of each to add two MEDICAL skills to your OFFICER. - Ready Room Door (First Contact) is a copy of Ready Room Door (Voyager).
+You may not play both during one turn.